shubhjagani/skeleprint_ui/README.rst

 G Code Crash Course
 -------------------

 G0 - Linear move.
-This is used to move or jog, not to print
+This is used to move or job, not to print.
+Using a G0 command changes the work position so remember to reset your position after you have finished adjusting.

 G1 - Linear move used to print.
 You can set the speed by setting the feedrate.
-"G1 F300" will move at 300 mm/min
+"G1 F300" will move at 300 mm/min.
+Only need to define this once, any moves sent afterwards will move at previously defined feedrate.

-X, Y, Z - Move the axial axis.
+X, Y, Z - Move the respective axis.
 Used in congunction with G0 or G1 commands.
-"G1 F300 X10 Y30 Z4"
+"G1 F300 X10 Y30 Z4".
+If you give a move command without adding G1 it will make a G0 move.
+Ex.
+Sending "X120" is the same as sending "G0 X120".

-M7 - Turn on UV laser
+M7 - Turn on UV laser. (currently not connected)

-M8 - Start extruding
+M8 - Start extruding. (currently not connected)

-M9 - Stop extruding + turn off UV laser
+M9 - Stop all external machines.
+(Stop extruding + turn off UV laser).

-G10 P0 L20 X0 Y0 Z0 - Reset X, Y, Z axis coordinates to (0,0,0)
+G10 P0 L20 X0 Y0 Z0 - Reset X, Y, Z axis coordinates to (0,0,0).

-G21 - Set units to mm
+G21 - Set units to mm.

-G90 - Set printer to operate in absolute distance mode
+G90 - Set printer to operate in absolute distance mode.

-G94 - Set units per minute feed rate mode
+G94 - Set units per minute feed rate mode.

-$H - Start homing cycle
+$H - Start homing cycle.

-$X - Bypass alarm
+$X - Bypass alarm.

-$$ - View defaults
+$$ - View defaults.

 More detailed info can be found here: https://www.shapeoko.com/wiki/index.php/G-Code